 Where to Stay in San Diego

-- HI San Diego Downtown Hostel – this is a great value centrally located hostel, although be aware you’ll have to pay for parking.
-Private and shared accommodation is available and guests can use an on-site kitchen.
+- HI San Diego Downtown Hostel – centrally located with private and shared rooms and an on-site kitchen.
+Parking is paid.

-- Berkshire Motor Hotel – this budget 3* motel offers free parking, a little way north of the city centre.
-Rooms are en-suite and have a refrigerator.
-A good budget option.
+- Berkshire Motor Hotel – budget 3-star motel with free parking, a bit north of the city centre.

-- Coronado Inn – a well priced 3* inn on Coronado Island with free parking and breakfast included.
-All rooms are en-suite, and free bicycle hire is available.
+- Coronado Inn – well-priced 3-star inn on Coronado Island with free parking, breakfast, and bicycle hire.

-- Moxy San Diego Gaslamp Quarter – a great value and very well reviewed 4* hotel in the Gaslamp quarter.
-All rooms are en-suite and breakfast is available.
-Note that parking in this area is expensive.
+- Moxy San Diego Gaslamp Quarter – well-reviewed 4-star hotel in the Gaslamp Quarter.
+Parking in this area is expensive.

-- Pendry San Diego – if you want five star city centre luxury, this is a great option.
-You get an outdoor pool, beautiful rooms, and breakfast is available.
-On-site parking is also possible for a fee.
+- Pendry San Diego – five-star city centre luxury with an outdoor pool.
+On-site parking for a fee.

 Things to do in Los Angeles